izawartka/gta2-sty-viewer-js/README.md

 - Full support for these weird GTA2 virtual and physical palettes
 - Tiles viewer
     - Info about selected tile
+    - Exporting selected tile to an indexed-color BMP file
 - Sprites viewer
     - Detailed info about selected sprite
     - Previewing remaps
     - Searching sprites by their base and ID
+    - Exporting selected sprite to an indexed-color BMP file
 - Info about sprite bases (sprites count)
 - Cars viewer
     - Info about selected car's hitboxes, flags, traffic info, doors, etc.